asyncjs/async-website/_posts/2019-03-14-imposter-syndrome.md

 This talk will explore a journey through imposter syndrome: recognition, acceptance and coping strategies.

 Disclaimer: It won't contain a magic cure, but hopefully some of it will help!

+### Update

+Brandwatch will now be sponsoring!
+Free beers & pizzas for all.
+Please contact hello AT asyncjs DOT com if you have specific dietary requirements.